 9a.
 Being in the presence of a violation of the residence hall substance policies.

 9b.
-Possession of smoking devices, including but not limited to, pipes, bongs, vaporizers, and hookahs, in violation of substance policies.
+Possession of smoking devices, including but not limited to, water pipes, bongs, vaporizers, and hookahs, in violation of residence hall substance or smoking policies.

 9c.
 Distributing or possessing quantity of substance and/or materials or paraphernalia related to potential distribution of illegal or controlled substance in violation of substance policies.